ATeaDaze/ateadaze.github.io/README.md

   * **Colored lines create positive space** against the black background (negative space)
   * **New shapes and patterns emerge** from randomly overlapping lines
 * **Run animations:** automatically run preset animations without any user input
-* **12 color palettes:** if you don't like one then you'll probably like another one
+* **12 color palettes available:** if you don't like one then you'll probably like another one
 * **Keyboard support:** for better control of the canvas (desktop version)

 ## Color palettes